CloudWizard’s Security & Access Architecture

 • Short‑lived STS credentials that expire automatically

-• Full audit logging through AWS CloudTrail
+• Full audit logging through AWS CloudTrail for all role assumptions and API activity

 The role cannot create, modify, or delete resources.